MaggieHillebrecht/OSAssignmentOne/README.md

 * `man 3 errno` -- gave us the header file to include the `errno` variable
 * `man 2 syscall` -- gave us the `unistd.h` header file to use the `size_t` and `ssize_t` data types
 * `man 2 syscall` -- let us know to use `sys/sycall.h` header file
+* https://medium.com/@joshuaudayagiri/linux-system-calls-read-a9ce7ed33827 -- Gave some more detail for `read()` and also helped to realize that you need to close the file when you finish reading.
+* https://medium.com/@joshuaudayagiri/linux-system-calls-open-e194e6fe2395 -- Gave some more detail for `open()`